melissapalmer/melissapalmer.github.io/_posts/devops/2018-12-14-docker-2-helm.md

 published: true
 ---

-# Deploying a Spring Boot app to K8s

-In this post I create a greeting RESTFul API with Spring, that queries a DB for its hello strings.
+In this post I create a greeting RESTFul API with Spring, that queries a DB for it's hello strings.
 Use Docker to create an image and run it in a container.
 I'll cover how to use docker compose to run multiple containers for the application (our app, and postgres DB).
 Finally deploying the app to a K8s cluster using Helm package manager.

 Thank you to **The Practical Developer** as is post at: https://thepracticaldeveloper.com/2017/12/11/dockerize-spring-boot/ allot of this is based off of what he taught is there.